uqee/angular-evaporate/README.md

 ### P.S.

-_Always_ use server-side validation for incoming requests to `evaporateOptions.signerUrl`, because in this simple example anyone could send you anything he wanted and just get it signed with your secret key.
+_Always_ use server-side validation for incoming requests to the `config.signerUrl`, because in this simple example anyone could send you anything he wanted and just get it signed with your secret key.